FillingVoid7/Market-In/README.md

 ## Contact

-For further inquiries: please contact to the email provided in my github profile.
+For further inquiries: Please contact to the email provided in my github profile.

+---Thanks for visiting the repo---